Buying things you didn’t even know you wanted

 You watch the video, give it a ‘Like’ and go scrolling on your way.

 The next day you’ve got some time to spare whilst waiting in the physio’s office before your appointment.
 You start scrolling through Facebook and you see a beautiful photo of the same, shiny new driver (golf club) that you’ve been eyeing off.

 So, you give it a ‘Like’ and put down your phone just as you get called in for your appointment.

-It’s now Saturday and you check your emails to find a 20% coupon code from the same store who’s two Facebook posts you ‘liked’ over the last 2 days.
+It’s now Saturday and you check your emails to find a 20% coupon code from the same store who’s two Facebook posts you ‘liked’ over the last two days.

 You grab your phone (no need to print out the coupon) so you can pull up the email on your phone and use that coupon code in-store.

 By 3pm you’re standing on the 17th tee with your lovely new golf club and two mates with whom you currently hold a comfortable 2-shot lead over.

 What you didn’t know is that the golf store was using marketing automation to help give you a nudge to buy that shiny new golf club.